 TTANGO2

-Through TTANGO2, STI POC testing for chlamydia, gonorrhoea and also trichomonas on the Cepheid GeneXpert is being implemented in a network of primary health services over a 5-year period to evaluate the long-term uptake, sustainability and impact of STI POC testing in these services.
+Through TTANGO2, STI POC testing for chlamydia, gonorrhoea and trichomonas on the Cepheid GeneXpert® was undertaken in a network of 32 primary health services over a 5-year period to evaluate the long-term uptake, sustainability and impact of STI POC testing in these services.